Dedoplistsqaro Municipality: Census data

+The village of Choeti (124 people) has a Bosha plurality (52 - 41.94%), making it the only community in Georgia where Boshas make up more than 4% of the population.

 Geography and climate

 Dedoplistskaro municipality is located in the Kakheti region.
 Its administrative center is Dedoplistskaro city.
 The municipality from the west and north is bordered by Sighnaghi Municipality, and from the east and south by the Republic of Azerbaijan.
 Dedoplistskaro is the largest administrative unit in Kakheti.
 The majority of the municipality is occupied by the Iori highland, which stretches to the extreme south-east part, to the Eldari lowland.
 The Eldari lowland is the only place in Georgia where semi-desert landscape is developed.

 The municipality's territory includes the Gombori ridge south-east ending and also the Alazani lowland part from the village Samtatskaro to the river Agrichai connection.
 The hydrological network is poorly developed in Dedoplistskaro.
 There are short temporary rivers in this region.
 The district includes the following rivers: Alazani, Iori, Velijvari, Lekistskali, Uzundaraskhevi, Kushiskhevi, Ghoristskliskhevi, Kumuriskhevi, Pantishariaskhevi and others, as well as Kochebi lake and Patara lake.
 Dedoplistskaro is characterized by its ecological and biological diversity including semi-desert vegetation, prairie, rare forests and grove forests.
 Vashlovani National Park features desert and arid and deciduous forests.
 A number of plant species and animals are also found in the municipality, for example the striped hyena, gazelle, lynx, jackal, fox, wolf, Lelian's cat, badger and others.
 Dedoplistskaro's territory has two types of climate: a moderately warm steppe climate in the south and a moderately humid climate in the north.
 The average yearly temperature is 10.3 °C.